See the Department of State’s Fact Sheet on Rwanda for information on U.S.-Rwanda relations.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Rwanda.

 Borders may close without notice.
 Note of the following security conditions:

 Rwanda-Democratic Republic of Congo (DRC) border:

 Volcanoes National Park/Nyungwe Forest:

 Crime: Most reported incidents involve petty theft, and residential and hotel room robberies.
-Burglars may break and enter, or convince domestic staff and residential security guards to allow them entrance.
+Burglars may break and enter, or domestic staff and residential security guards may allow them entrance.